 Earned media, otherwise known as referral media, is when a blogger decides to review your product, the press mentions your brand or a customer tags your product on social media without being paid or prompted.

-If an article, blog, or social media post mentions your brand and includes a direct link to your company’s website, your gaining valuable exposure.
+If an article, blog, or social media post mentions your brand and includes a direct link to your company’s website, you're gaining valuable exposure.
 And, more traffic could mean more inbound leads to your business.

 So, you should consider tracking which websites are mentioning your competitors.
 Why?
 Well, if you notice your top competitor is receiving a lot of traffic from being featured on a specific blog and strike a deal to be featured there yourself, chances are you will steal some of that traffic for your business.